 COVID-19 Safety Guidelines

-As part of our commitment to your health and safety during your visit, the museum is implementing a number of measures, including:
+As part of our ongoing commitment to your health and safety during your visit, the museum will continue to implement a number of measures, including:

-- Frequent and thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters
+- Thorough cleaning of all public spaces including, restrooms, exhibition areas, handrails, and counters

 All visitors are required to: